 Firstly, what will the dimensions of your invitation be, and will it be oriented portrait or landscape?

 Most invitations are designed to fit inside a standard envelope.
 If you’re sending your design to a professional printer, they may use their own standard-size envelopes for invitations, so your first task should be to get in touch with your printer and seek their advice on sizing.
 If you’re planning to save money and source the envelopes yourself, you should do this first, and size your invitation to fit your chosen envelope size.
+This wedding invitation stationery set features several card sizes that are sure to fit standard envelopes.

-One more tip—don’t match the size of the invitation to the size of the envelope, it will be too large to fit inside!
+One more tip—don’t match the size of the invitation to the size of the envelope, as it will be too large to fit inside!
 Allow a few millimetres extra at least around the edge of the envelope.

 Once you are happy with the dimensions of the invitation, you can decide whether to give the design a portrait or landscape orientation.
 Both can look lovely, but if you’re dealing with a lot of text (e.g. lengthy names or venue address) a portrait design might be more sensible.
 You won’t risk cramming text as easily as you might on a landscape design (Note: Save the Date and RSVP cards look especially lovely in landscape format).